Paul Belsito, Board Chair

 After law school, Jamella joined the Taft School faculty serving as chair of the Global Studies and Service Department and dean of Global and Diversity Education.
 In collaboration with Waterbury partners and colleagues, she created the Center for Global Leadership and Service, an "action tank" developed through the Edward E. Ford Foundation Educational Leadership Grant initiative and subsequent matching donations.

 Jamella moved to Massachusetts in 2018 to take on the role of VP of People & Culture at Jumpstart.
-Jamella deeply believes in Jumpstart's mission and vision that "every child in America enters kindergarten prepared to succeed.
+Jamella deeply believes in Jumpstart's mission and vision that "every child in America enters kindergarten prepared to succeed."
 On September 1, 2021, Jamella moved into the role of Chief People Office at Jumpstart, providing human capital leadership to the organization as it seeks to build a more equitable education system for your children.

-Jamella serves as a member at-large.
+Jamella is a SHRM-Senior Certified Professional (SCP) and serves as a member at-large.

 Nicki Ruiz de Luzuriaga